stacklio/stackl/docs/content/basic/installation.md

 Docker makes it easy to deploy STACKL locally on your own machine.

-In this section we will explain how to use the official STACKL Docker images in combination with docker-compose to easily get STACKL up and running
+In this section we will explain how to use the official STACKL Docker images in combination with Docker Compose to easily get STACKL up and running.

 STACKL releases are available as images on Docker Hub.